Decentralized Multi-Agent Swarms for Autonomous Grid Security in Industrial IoT: A Consensus-based Approach

 \subsection{Research Gap}

-While there have been several advancements made on an individual basis with respect to each area (edge computing, multi-agent coordination, and real-time consensus) no previous research has combined these three technologies for IIoT security.
-All prior solutions either sacrificed real-time performance to provide security guarantees or achieved low latency by using a central controller.
-The DMAS architecture will be the first solution to provide sub-millisecond threat response through fully decentralized agent coordination, while maintaining high detection accuracy and Byzantine fault tolerance.
+While there have been several advancements made on an individual basis with respect to each area (edge computing, multi-agent coordination, and real-time consensus), no prior work has tightly integrated all three into a unified, domain-specific IIoT security framework.
+Existing approaches either sacrifice real-time performance to provide security guarantees, or achieve low latency by relying on a central controller.
+DMAS is distinguished from prior work by combining domain-aware threat scoring, distance-weighted reputation voting, and Byzantine-tolerant consensus into a single lightweight architecture specifically designed for IIoT edge deployments, achieving sub-millisecond response through fully decentralized agent coordination without a central coordinator.